xijiez/xijiez.github.io/_pages/about.md

 Besides academics, I am currently the president of the Dalhousie Chinese Students and Scholars Association (DCSSA), where I am responsible for organizing and hosting events for the Chinese community at Dalhousie.
 I’m also a painter with more than 10 years of experience, an amateur designer, and a singer.

-If you are interested in my research or just curious about me, feel free to contact me via xijie.zeng@dal.ca.
+If you are interested in my research or just curious about me, feel free to contact me via myfirstname(dot)mylastname@dal.ca.